NREL's transportation infrastructure and programs are designed to significantly reduce petroleum use campus-wide.

 NREL encourages staff to use alternative transportation when commuting to work and moving between facilities during the day by providing:

-- Free access to the Regional Transportation District's (RTD) public transportation with Ecopasses, which include unlimited regional, local, light rail, and SkyRide service to and from the Denver International Airport for NREL employees.
+- Free access to the Regional Transportation District's (RTD) public transportation with EcoPasses, which include unlimited regional, local, light rail, and SkyRide service to and from the Denver International Airport for NREL employees

-- A rideshare matching service
+- A regional rideshare matching service

 Telecommuting and Alternative Work Schedules

-Teleconferencing and videoconferencing capabilities are available to all staff, reducing the need to travel to attend meetings.
+Teleconferencing and videoconferencing capabilities are available to all staff, reducing the need to travel to meetings.
 This not only reduces the number of cars on the road, but also reduces the number of airline tickets purchased.